 Why do I need to do a letter of instruction?
 What does it say?

-We must have a signed letter of instruction from the Plaintiff or their Attorney directing us to where the person you want served may be found.
+We MUST have a signed letter of instruction (CCP 262) from the plaintiff or their attorney directing us to where the person you want to be served may be found.
 It must be a physical address within Mono County.
-For Temporary Restraining Orders/Notice of Hearing, you may be able to process the service through the Mono County Superior Court.
-It is imperative we have complete instructions telling us if the person you want served has weapons, aggressive dogs or other things that could pose a risk to our staff during service.
+It is imperative that you provide us with any information about possible weapons, aggressive dogs, or other things that could pose a risk to our staff during service.
 It is also important we have your phone number to contact you if there are any questions.
 Complex services can require more detailed instructions.
-(The letter of instructions can be downloaded/printed from the website section found at the bottom of the page under Supporting Documents.)

 Are all the service fees the same?

-No, there can be different service fees depending on the type of service .
+No. Various services have different set fees depending on the type of service.
 Please contact the civil officer for details on different fees and detailed instructions for service.
-The most typical service fee is $40.00 (exact change required if cash- Checks made payable to Mono County Sheriff’s Department.
-(Some services like evictions are
+The most typical service fee is $40.00.
+Exact change is required if paying in person with cash.
+Checks should be made payable to Mono County Sheriff’s Office.

 Are there any other fees required?

 For out of state service of process that require a notary, add $15.00 to your service cost total.
 Example: $40.00 service plus $15.00 notary fee, total fee for services is $55.00.

 How long does it take to serve the papers?